linode/docs/docs/guides/platform/stackscripts/writing-scripts-for-use-with-linode-stackscripts-a-tutorial/index.md

 author:
   name: Linode Community
   email: docs@linode.com
-description: 'This guide details the StackScript system including script requirements, how to import an existing StackScript into a new StackScript, and more.'
+description: "This guide details the StackScript system including script requirements, how to import an existing StackScript into a new StackScript, and more."
-og_description: 'This guide details the StackScript system including script requirements, how to import an existing StackScript into a new StackScript, and more.'
 keywords: ["automation", "scripts", "deployments", "instance"]
 tags: ["linode platform","automation","cloud manager"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'